 Stay At Mount Engadine Lodge

 There’s no better place to stay in Kananaskis than Mount Engadine Lodge!
-In the remote section of the park is this truly amazing place to stay.
-Mount Engadine offers cabins, yurts, and traditional rooms.
+This truly amazing place to stay is in the remote section of the park and offers cabins, yurts, and traditional rooms.

-They operate all year long and offer a home away from home in the mountains.
+They operate all year long and offer a home away from home deep in the mountains.
 It’s the closest thing to Glamping that you’ll get in the area and is right next to the trailhead for Smutwood Peak and Tent Ridge.
+If you can’t say here they also offer daily afternoon tea on their outside deck!

 Walk Across the Blackshale Suspension Bridge